fluhus/snopher/index.md

 # Arrays and Slices

-We are now entering the dangerous zone of unsafe buffer allocations.
-While python is generally memory safe, working with raw pointers might end up in segmentation faults and memory leaks.
+We are now entering the dangerous zone of unprotected memory access.
+While python is generally memory safe, working with raw pointers might end up in buffer overflows and memory leaks.

 **Make sure to read this section through in order to avoid bad things.**